Nose and sinus related problems

 - swelling and redness around the eyes

-- neurological symptoms such as new onset drowsiness, numbness of the cheek, a change in vision or weakness
+- neurological symptoms such as new onset drowsiness, numbness of the cheek, a change in vision or weakness.

-Advice related to patients with loss of sense of smell during the COVID-19 pandemic
+Advice related to patients with loss of sense of smell

-If you are known with chronic rhinosinusitis and suddenly lose your sense of smell it may be worth to consider if you are infected with COVID-19, especially if you are not experiencing a simultaneous worsening in nasal obstruction.
+If you are known to have chronic rhinosinusitis and suddenly lose your sense of smell it may be worth to consider if you are infected with COVID-19, especially if you are not experiencing a simultaneous worsening in nasal obstruction.
 If you are worried that you may be infected with COVID-19 you should contact NHS 111 for advice.

-Advice related to hay fever during the COVID-19 pandemic
+Advice related to hay fever

 Hay fever or seasonal allergic rhinitis is caused by an allergic reaction to pollen.
 Symptoms include nasal obstruction, a runny nose, sneezing, red eyes, watery eyes, coughing, and itching of the nose, eyes, mouth or throat.
-Hay fever and COVID-19 infection display overlapping symptomatology; however, fever, chills, fatigue, chest pain, shortness of breath and stomach problems are not typical symptoms of hay fever.
+Hay fever and COVID-19 infection display some overlapping symptoms; however, fever, chills, fatigue, chest pain, shortness of breath and stomach problems are not typical symptoms of hay fever.
 If you are worried that you may be infected with COVID-19 you should contact NHS 111 for advice.